mikkogozalo/elections2013/README.md

-# elections2013
+# 2013 PHL Elections scraper
-2013 PHL Elections
+... using Scrapy